xguse/movingthelamppost/2013/04/21/elements_of_transgenic_disease_vector_control_part1.rst

 Elements of transgenic disease-vector control (Part 1: setting the scene)
 =========================================================================
+.. _setting-the-scene:

 .. |TLDR| replace:: :abbr:`TL;DR (Too Long; Didn't Read)`

+:ref:`Part two of this series can be found here <altering-the-mosquitoes>`

+.. attention:: I am serious when I say that I want your criticisms, suggestions, comments, reference suggestions, etc. Please **do** visit the comments section and help me out!
+The most helpful commenters will be acknowledged in the final dissertation document.

 Foreword